The Gilded Stage

 DOWNLOAD EBOOK

-Fascinating and highly readable, this is the definitive social history of the world's most romantic, flamboyant, glamorous, and politically influential art-form
+The first and only global social history of the world's most romantic, flamboyant, glamorous and politically influential art-form: opera.

 The Gilded Age